-A third-generation family-owned textile mill established in 1956.
+A third-generation family-owned textile company established in 1956.
 Focusing on natural fibres and circular manufacturing.
 Recognized for our 360-degree vision and perspective of what is happening around us, combined with decades of tradition, innovation, textile design & production.

 A circular system is one in which products are designed, manufactured, used and handled so as to circulate within society for as long as possible, with maximum usability, minimum adverse environmental impacts, minimum waste generation, and with the most efficient use of water, energy and other resources throughout their lifecycles.